renhuailin/azure-docs.zh-cn/articles/machine-learning/algorithm-module-reference/designer-error-codes.md

   <!--If you use the visualizations on datasets to check the cardinality of columns, only some rows are sampled.
 To get a full report, use [Summarize Data](summarize-data.md).
 You can also use the [Apply SQL Transformation](apply-sql-transformation.md) to check for the number of unique values in each column.

- Sometimes transient loads can lead to this error.
+ Sometimes transient loads can lead to such error.
 Machine support also changes over time.

  Try using [Principal Component Analysis](principal-component-analysis.md) or one of the provided feature selection methods to reduce your dataset to a smaller set of more feature-rich columns: [Feature Selection](feature-selection-modules.md)  -->